 My first ever trek was to Kedarnath in Rudraprayag, Uttarakhand, a small town in the Garhwal Himalayas flanked by snow-covered peaks, famous for its Shiva temple.
 Almost a decade later when I got the opportunity to do the Kinner Kailash Parikrama trek, I was thrilled!
-After travelling in public transport, bikes and cars, what I enjoy the most is to walk.
+After traveling in public transport, bikes, and cars, what I enjoy the most is to walk.

 Beginning of the trek to Charang, from Thangi through Lambar in Morang is a moderate one; the challenge starts after crossing Lalan Ti pass all the way to Charang La pass till you reach Chitkul.
 It is one of the more challenging & difficult treks in the Himalayas in Himachal, once in a lifetime experience!